Introducing a new series of related articles describing some factual events in my life.

 In fact, they exemplify what I would describe as spiritual experiences; these are some of the most intimate, vivid spiritual experiences in my life.
 They were not sought after.
 And although each occurrence was deeply surprising in it’s own way, there was never a point during any of them for which the slightest possibility of doubt about their authenticity entered my mind.
 My relationship to these experiences were exactly as it would be if I were raking leaves or watching a crow perch in a tree.
 In all cases the transition between usual everyday experience and these experiences were continuous and seamless.
 As well as the transition back.
 In this sense these experiences were completely normal, and natural.

 Finally, in no way do I intend the relating of these events to constitute proof or a demonstration that the physicalist worldview is incorrect or that the spiritual pervades the natural.
 I possessed the awareness that materialism is wrong long before any of these events took place.
-They do not function within my psyche as validations or verifications, but rather as starting points for further deep investigations, something to be returned to with ever greater insight.
+They do not function within my psyche as validations or verifications, but rather as starting points for further, deeper investigations, something to be returned to with ever greater insight.
 As I see it, there are only a limited number of reactions a person can take upon reading these.
 For one, they could believe me, sensing that these accounts ring true.
 At that point they are free to ponder various explanations and significations.
 Or a person could simply live with the account, neither believing or disbelieving, allowing whatever inspiration which arises to come.
 This would be my recommended posture.
 Or, concluding the accounts are untrue, one must choose between my being deluded about something or deliberately falsifying what I contend is true.
 The possible roots of the delusion are several: an unstable linkage between my imagination and reason, a lack of careful discernment concerning perceptions, and so on.
-I’d offer my other writings in general as visible on this and another website as arguments in favor of my judgement in this area.
+I’d offer my other writings in general as visible on this and another website as arguments in favor of my sound judgement in this area.

 But I contend them true.